maldil/RefactoringMiner/README.md

 	</dependency>

 # How to build Python-adapted RefactoringMiner
 Building Python-adapted RefactoringMiner could be slidly complex due to Eclipse-JDT paser.
-You have to build the Eclipse-JDT paser ([https://github.com/maldil/PyEclipsJDTParser](https://github.com/maldil/PyEclipsJDTParser)) locally and install it to the local Maven repository before building RefactoringMiner.
+You have to build the CustomizedEclipseJDT in [JavaFyPy
+](https://github.com/maldil/JavaFyPy) locally and install it to the local Maven repository before building RefactoringMiner.

 # Research
 ## How to cite RefactoringMiner